Twin Quantum Cheshire Photons: One smile with no cat

+Such a post-selection could be implemented experimentally using an entangled pair, two Mach-Zender interferometers, two standard photon detectors (D1 and D2), a Bell state analyzer (BSA), and two half-wave plates (HWP) which transform polarizations according to the rule:

+Since we consider a pair entangled only with respect to the polarization degrees of freedom, some non-linearity needs to be introduced in BSA \cite{kwiat_embedded_1998,lutkenhaus_bell_1999,barrett_symmetry_2005,barbieri_complete_2007}.

+We can tune the two interferometers in such a way that, in the absence of HWPs along arms 2 and 4, if $\frac{1}{2}\left(|13\rangle + |14\rangle + |23\rangle + |24\rangle\right)$ hits BS12 and BS22, D1 and D2 won't click, \emph{i.e.} each photon emerges to the left of the corresponding interferometer.
+Now consider only instances in which BSA detected a $|\Phi^+\rangle$ Bell state.
+This ensures that the state immediatly prior to detection was $|\alpha\rangle$.
+The presence of a half-wave plate inside each interferometer implies that the state immediately prior to HWP1 and HWP2 was $|\beta_1\rangle$.

+Given a pre-selection $|\alpha\rangle$ and a post-selection $|\beta_1\rangle$, the photons of the entangled pair seem to go \emph{with certainty} through arms (1,3) or (2,4).
+To show this, imagine that we test the presence of a photon by inserting photon detectors in the arms of the interferometers.
+These can be taken as non-demolition measurements in the sense that they do not absorb the photon and do not alter its polarization \cite{aharonov_quantum_2013}.
+Mathematically these are defined as:

-where $i$ (resp. $j$) denotes the arm of the left (right) interferometer on which measurement is performed.
-The dot $\cdot$ represents a measurement carried on both arms of the corresponding interferometer, which is equivalent to tracing out one of the entangled particles.
+where $i=1,2$ (resp. $j=3,4$) denotes the arm of the lower (upper) interferometer on which a measurement is performed.
+The notation $i\cdot$ ($\cdot j$) represents a measurement carried on both arms of the upper (lower) interferometer, which is equivalent to tracing out the upper (lower) particle of the entangled pair.